 While there some similarities and overlap between dentures and dental implants, there are also some key differences.
 For instance, dentures are removable and are held in place by suction or oral adhesive.
 Dental implants are anchored to the jawbone, and once replacement teeth are attached, they are not removed except for maintenance by a dental professional.
 However, you can also combine both options and get implant-retained dentures, which look similar to traditional dentures but are held securely in place by implants.

 Because they attach directly to the jawbone, many patients find dental implants more comfortable than dentures.
 Plus, they are cared for like natural teeth and do not need to be removed for cleaning.
-It all depends on your personal preference and what works best for your lifestyle, budget, and needs.
+It all depends on your personal preference and what works for your lifestyle, budget, and needs.
 While dental implants can cost more upfront, they can also be a longer-lasting solution than dentures and more cost-effective overall.

 Are There Any Other Alternatives?